 Basic Cisco L2 Configuration ⇒ Video

-Using the GNS3 network simulator, you can watch the Cisco 2 Layer Switch configuration and also subscribe to our YouTube channel!
+You can watch the Cisco Layer 2 SW configuration using the GNS3 network simulator program and also subscribe to our YouTube channel to support us!

-L2 and L3 switches are typically used in medium-sized or large business networks.
+L2 and L3 models are typically used in medium-sized or large business networks.
 A home user generally does not need an L3 device.
 Thanks for following us!